Ontario Women's Curling Championship

-The Ontario Scotties Tournament of Hearts is the Ontario provincial curling championship for women's curling.
-The tournament is run by CurlON, the curling association for Southern Ontario.
+The Ontario Women's Curling Championship, formerly the Ontario Scotties Tournament of Hearts is the Southern Ontario provincial curling championship for women's curling.
+The tournament is run by Curling Ontario, the curling association for Southern Ontario.
 The winning team represents Team Ontario at the national Scotties Tournament of Hearts.

 History

 The first women's provincial championship occurred in 1956 in North Bay, and was known as the "all-Ontario ladies' curling championship".
 It pitted the winners of three regional women's curling associations (the Ontario Ladies' Curling Association, covering Southern Ontario, the Northern Ontario Curling Association, covering Northeastern Ontario and the Western Ontario Ladies' Curling Association, covering Northwestern Ontario) against each other in a two-day, double round-robin series.

 In 1960, the tournament expanded to four teams, with the winner from Eastern Ontario added to the event, and was reduced to a single round robin.
 The winner represented Ontario at the Eastern Canadian Championship that year.
 Each provincial tournament in Eastern Canada would be referred to as "Dominion Silver 'D' competitions, after the Dominion supermarket chain became a sponsor.
 The tournament went back to a double round robin the following year (with four teams), with the winner going on to represent Ontario at the first official national championships, the 1961 Diamond D Championship.
 After a Quebec team from Noranda qualified as the Northern Ontario representative in the 1963 championship, the Ontario Ladies Curling Association voted to limit the event to just Ontario teams going forward.
 In 1964, the field was expanded to six teams, with the addition of two more Southern Ontario qualifiers.
 Due to a governing body dispute, Southern Ontario teams were barred from the 1968 tournament, leaving just three entries (Eastern Ontario, Northern Ontario and North-Western Ontario) to play a double round robin.
 The event remained a three-team event until 1972 after the dispute with the Southern Ontario Ladies Curling Association was resolved in 1971.
 The three Southern Ontario teams were added back, making the event a six team, single round robin event once again.
 This six team round robin format lasted until 1987, when the field was expanded to a ten team round robin.
 During this time, the event was known as the Ontario Lassies from c.
 1975 to 1982 following the sponsorship of Macdonald Tobacco, and then as the Ontario Scott Tournament of Hearts in 1982, following the sponsorship of Scott Paper.